CodosaurusLLC/CodosaurusLLC.github.io/clients.md

-- a piece of the US Government that prefers not to be named publicly, even though the work was not classified, but sorta rhymes with "cable-free-birch-cab-Nora-Dory"<!--, who needed help with data guards features, testing tools, and general software quality,
+- a piece of the US Government that prefers not to be named publicly, even though the work was not classified, but sorta rhymes with "cable free-birch cab-Nora-Dory"<!--, who needed help with data guards features, testing tools, and general software quality,